Fluent Bit: Official Manual

 image: edsiper/apache_logs

-Note that the annotation value is boolean which can take a true or false and must be quoted.
+The annotation value is Boolean which can take a "true" or "false".
+Values must be quoted.

 [INPUT]